Apply to Master’s Programme in Fine Arts

 Announcing the results

-All admitted applicants as well as the applicants on the waiting list will be informed of the results by the Academy of Fine Arts by e-mail.
+We will send a result letter by email to admitted applicants and those who are placed on the waiting list.
 Some e-mail clients may treat our messages as spam, so please check your spam folder as well.

 Request for rectification